Your browser doesn’t support HTML5 audio

 Ask them about the colors of objects around your home or while you’re out.
 The grocery store is a great place for color quizzing!

-It is vital that your child can use the bathroom and get dressed, without any help or guidance.
+It is vital that your child can use the bathroom and, without any help or guidance.
 These skills are some of the most important that your child can have.

 While they don’t seem like they have a direct impact on kindergarten readiness skills, they absolutely do.